cncf/toc/proposals/graduation/flux.md

   We are very pleased to have folks from various organisations join these meetings to discuss features they need and would like to see integrated, one particular example is the integration of OCI support, which is of big interest to many.
 - Run the weekly [Flux Bug Scrub event](https://www.youtube.com/playlist?list=PLwjBY07V76p6J6z30cBRqS_N0Ka6NhEsY) for 9 months now, which is essentially one-to-one mentoring by a Flux maintainer.
 - Broadcast individual ways to get involved: <https://fluxcd.io/blog/2022/04/contributing-to-flux/>.
-- Particate in the upcoming Flux Bug Bash pre-KubeCon event.
+- Participate in the upcoming Flux Bug Bash pre-KubeCon event.
 - [Monthly updates](https://fluxcd.io/tags/monthly-update/) published on all channels, which celebrate the work by everyone and also introduce new maintainers and their background.

 ### Flux Security Process